maltseva88/Amazon-Web-Services/README.md

 - Amazon AWS
 - Amazon Lex
 - VS code
 - QuickTime

+## Steps Taken

+- Created a Bot using AWS Lex.
+Created intents and sample utterances.
+- Created 4 different slots to ask for name, age, amount to invest, and risk to undertake.
+- Coded using AWS Lambda and used various test samples to test lambda code.
+- Placed my code into my Lex bot.

-Accomplishing the following main tasks:
+### Accomplishing the following main tasks:

 1. **[Initial Robo Advisor Configuration:](#Initial-Robo-Advisor-Configuration)** Define an Amazon Lex bot with a single intent that establishes a conversation about the requirements to suggest an investment portfolio for retirement.